 - Save time on dishes.
 Use Dixie products, like plates, cups, or utensils, to eliminate the time you spend doing clean up!
 It’s so common sense, but if you’re anything like me, you might just not think of it when planning a big get-together.
 Dixie has some of the sweetest patterns on their products, so your dishes can double as part of the decor!
 I always stock up when I go to the store!

 Family time doesn’t have to be long, it doesn’t have to be complicated.
 It just has to be prioritized.
 And then making the most of the time you have together.
 Making sure you’re really present when we’re hanging out with our kids.

 Taking breaks to relax with my family, although it seems counter productive will hopefully become the motivator and the push to complete the rest of your tasks as streamlined and quickly as possible.

 I’m really, really hoping that making these changes is going to free up enough time for me to kick my feet up, eat more of my favorite dessert, watch TV with the hubs AND have my daughter bury me in her favorite toys (while she begs for a few bites of my dessert) night after night or at least every other night until we get past this busy stage.
 Quality family time is the best!
 Thanks Dixie for reminding me to “be more here” with my kids!

 So tonight, friends, go gather around your loved ones, linger a little longer, and “be more here“.
 Share with us – How did you embrace extra time with your family?

 Thanks for stopping by!

 This is a sponsored conversation written by me on behalf of Dixie.
 The opinions and text are all mine.P.S.
 Are you looking for extra side income?
-I make over $85,000 a year blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).
+I make full-time income blogging part-time—check out this easy step-by-step tutorial on how start a blog (no tech knowledge required).